Thertzlor/Revenant/wiki/Macros/_Backlight_Macro.md

+> [!IMPORTANT]
-> **Important**: Not all Logitech devices support setting the Backlight color Programmatically.
+Not all Logitech devices support setting the Backlight color Programmatically.
 The G600 for example does not support it but the G502 does.

 This macro changes the Backlight color of a Logitech device to an RGB value of your choice.
 It can be assigned with the `type` value of `backlight` or `b`.